 Set up a guest registration table at your reception entrance where attendants can check arriving guests against your confirmed list.
 This serves multiple purposes: it provides an accurate count of who actually attended for your records, it catches any uninvited guests before they enter, and it ensures that every guest receives their table assignment, wedding favor, and any other personalized items you have prepared.

-Many Filipino couples in 2026 are using digital check-in systems that sync with their RSVP data, allowing real-time attendance tracking on a tablet or phone.
+Many Australian couples in 2026 are using digital check-in systems that sync with their RSVP data, allowing real-time attendance tracking on a tablet or phone.
 This is particularly useful for large weddings where manual check-in can create bottlenecks at the entrance.

 Handling Day-Of Adjustments Gracefully

 No matter how thorough your RSVP process, expect some variance on the day itself.
 Some confirmed guests will not show up, and some unexpected guests may arrive.
-Filipino wedding culture is generally forgiving of these variations, and a good caterer will have prepared for a margin of error.
+Australian wedding culture is generally forgiving of these variations, and a good caterer will have prepared for a margin of error.
 The key is to have a plan.
 Keep a few extra place settings available, know which tables have space for additional guests, and brief your registration team on how to handle walk-ins diplomatically.

 Frequently Asked Questions